-The fiduciary obligation of making decisions in the best interests of the charity rests with the Trustees, but it is recognised that others, including Council Members, officers and staff, may also influence that decision making.
+The fiduciary obligation of making decisions in the best interests of the charity rests with the Trustees, but it is recognised that others, including Members, officers and staff, may also influence that decision making.

-For this reason the provisions of this policy apply equally to Trustees and Council Members (the Members), and senior members of the executive.
+For this reason, the provisions of this policy apply equally to Trustees, Members, officers and the executive.
 WLT expects all persons to be alert to possible conflicts of interest which they might have and to the ways in which they can minimise their effects.
 A key aspect of minimising the effects of conflicts of interest is to be open and transparent about such situations when they arise.